 Security guards now carry their own smartphones.
-Some guards are also provided with a company phone to perform specific, on the job tasks.
-The company’s workforce has to be comfortable using technological devices to perform their tasks and need to be trained properly to manage all the new types of technology that is available to them.
+Some guards are also provided with a company phone to perform specific, on-the-job tasks.
+The company’s workforce has to be comfortable using technological devices to perform their tasks.
+They also need to be trained properly to manage all the new types of technology that are available to them.

-From a security guard perspective, the expectation is that technology will be available to make their job easier and more efficient.
-Without it, security guard companies risk losing their existing staff to those that are using technology and may find it more difficult to recruit staff.
-This in turn leads to increased risk for the existing contracts that the company has and makes it more difficult to acquire new customers.
+In the past, the qualifications required to be a guard were almost non-existent, this is no longer the case.
+Security guards now require training and must maintain their qualifications leading to a new caliber of worker.
+From a security guard’s perspective, the expectation is that technology will make their job easier and more efficient.
+Without it, security guard companies risk losing their existing staff to those that are using technology.
+They may even find it more difficult to recruit staff.
+This, in turn, jeopardizes existing contracts and makes it more difficult to acquire new customers.

-Customer expectations are changing and again it is being driven by new technology.
-Customers are becoming more sophisticated and they are demanding more from their security guard company provider.
+Driven by new technology, customer expectations are changing.
+Customers are becoming more sophisticated and they are demanding more from their security provider.
 They want real-time solutions to their security needs.
-That includes ensuring that they can see the status of their sites at any time of day, knowing that a security guard is onsite at the required time and doing their scheduled job and also finding out about key issues in real-time.
+That includes ensuring that they can see the status of their sites at any time of day, knowing that a security guard is onsite at the required time and doing their scheduled job, and also finding out about key issues in real-time.